 The primary mission of the Great South Bay Audubon Society is to advocate for the conservation of habitats for native birds and other native wildlife on Long Island.

-Photos by Helga Merryman and Judy Davis
+Recap by Ken Thompson - Photos by Helga Merryman

-Recap by Edith Wilson
+Recap by Janet Gremli

 Recap by Ken Thompson